OCFL/ocfl-java/README.md

 * **MOVE_SOURCE**: By default, `ocfl-java` copies source files into an internal staging directory where it builds the new object version before moving the version into the repository.
 Specifying `OcflOption.MOVE_SOURCE` instructs `ocfl-java` to move the source files into the staging directory instead of copying them.
+* **NO_VALIDATION**: By default, `ocfl-java` will run validations on objects and versions that are imported and exported from the repository.
+This flag instructs it not to do these validations.

 ## Extensions